CloudCannon/astro-starter/README.md

 ### Font Awesome Icons

-A Font Awesome Icon free icon pack is included, without having to set up your own kit in Font Awesome.
+A Font Awesome Icon free icon pack is included, removing the need to set up your own kit in Font Awesome.

 To add more icons: